 Step #4: Search for the Mower’s Gas Tank

 You can now proceed to locate the mower’s gas tank.
 This can easily be done by adding fresh gas to most lawnmowers.
 However, other units have the fill cap placed in a different position.
 Determining the gas tank will also help locate the carburetor.

 Since the carburetor is involved in the combustion by allowing the correct fuel and ratio, there is a direct link with the tank’s fuel lines.
 Begin with the fuel cap and then recognize the gas tank based on its shape.
 The carburetor will be found next to the tank.

-(Speaking of correct oil and fuel ration, here’s what you need to know about how much oil does lawn mowers take.)
+(Speaking of correct oil and fuel ratio, you should know how much oil you should put in your lawn mower.)

 Step #5: Locate the Carburetor

 The carburetor is attached to the fuel line, which is attached to the gas tank.
 Locate the fuel line coming from the fuel tank that goes down.
 Proceed to follow this fuel line from the tank, and it will lead you to the connection point of the carburetor.

 A larger, black-colored, with a large hole that sucks air at one side, is the carburetor.
 Most carburetors look the same.
 It has levers and springs and a bowl shape under the carburetor body.

 Different brands have different placements for carburetors.
 Different carburetors from varying companies may have the following specifications.